Vyrehz/api-project/README_NEW.md

 - Used RegisterType rather than RegisterSingleton for now as the application is not yet thread safe
 - Used the new ProductService as an intermediary layer between the controller and database
 - For now omitting a ProductOptionService and Product/Options Repositories (coming in later commits)

+## Sixth commit
+- Added new ProductOptionService
+- Used this new service in the controller

+// ToDo: extract product option class from products file (separate products from product options)
+// add a repository layer
+// add list of sql commands to read from (Enum like)
+// ensure endpoints do as expected
+// make sql calls more efficient